-After 10 years in monastic life, a bhikkhuni becomes a Theri or Elder.
+After 10 years in monastic life, a bhikkhuni becomes a Theri or Elder [Sanskrit: Sthaviri].
 It is normal, for those who have the propensity, to begin to teach within the monastic community and to the public at large at this time.
-It is also from this point that one may begin to accept and ordain novices as one's pupils as well as undertake monastery administration such as as an abbess or assistant abbess, (This may occur earlier or later under depending on circumstances.)
+It is also from this point that one may begin to accept and ordain novices as one's pupils as well as undertake monastery administration such as as an abbess or assistant abbess.
+This may occur earlier or later under depending on circumstances.

-From 12 vassas after full ordination, a bhikkhuni, if agreed upon by her community, may also participate as pavattini or teacher/female preceptor in granting women the full bhikkhuni ordination and take part in their training.
+From 12 vassas after full ordination, a bhikkhuni, if agreed upon by her community and appointed by the Bhikkhuni Sangha, may also participate as pavattini or teacher/female preceptor in granting women the full bhikkhuni ordination and take part in their training.

 Theris and Mahatheris may be reclusive or they may be active as teachers, leaders and guides of the Sangha.
 They can be particularly sought after by the lay and monastic communities if they have teaching abilities and/or special talent and affinity for training fellow monastics.

-If you are interested in monastic life and have further questions, please contact Dhammadharini at the address, telephone or email on the "Contact" page (link), or at one of the monasteries on the list above or here.
-(Suggest that this other monasteries should be in 1 place not 2, either here or above.)
+If you are interested in monastic life and have further questions, please contact Dhammadharini at the address, telephone or email on the "Contact" page, or at one of the monasteries on this page.

 Further readings and resources:

 Advice from Venerable Bhikkhu Bodhi on entering Buddhist monastic life

 "What does a Buddhist Monastic know about real life anyway?" by Ajahn Amaro